 What is the best head lice treatment for long, thick hair?

 All the professional advice given for clearing or checking curly hair applies to thick hair.
 You need to create many more sections to be able to cope with the thickness of the hair, otherwise getting a nit comb through it all will prove a cumbersome task, which means you risk missing both head lice and nits in the extraction process.

-How do you protect curly or thick hair from head lice?
+How to protect curly or thick hair from head lice

 However beautiful your hair is with cascading curls and lustrous thick locks, the best way to protect both hair types are to wear the hair back in a plait, braid or bun, keeping it away from touching others.